Member | Established: 1943 | Associate since 2019

 SMO 7: International Financial Reporting Standards

 The financial sector regulators—Superintendence of Companies, Securities and Insurance (SCVS) and the Superintendence of Banks (SB)—are responsible for setting corporate accounting standards in Ecuador.
-The SCVS has adopted IFRS and IFRS for Small- and Medium-sized Enterprises (SMEs) by reference all companies (including listed and insurance companies), while the SB has developed accounting norms for application by banks and financial institutions, with IFRS used as a supplement.
+The SCVS has adopted IFRS and IFRS for Small- and Medium-sized Enterprises (SMEs) by reference for all companies (including listed and insurance companies), while the SB developed its own accounting norms for application by banks and financial institutions, with IFRS used as a supplement.

-To support the adoption of the standards, the CCPPE reports that it has established a technical group that monitors new and amended standards issued by the IASB and discusses the standards with the regulators to establish their applicability in the country.
-In addition, the CCPPE disseminates information on updates to the standards and international developments in the area through printed materials and its website.
+To support the adoption of the standards, the CCPPE reports that it has a technical group that monitors new and amended standards issued by the IASB and discusses the standards with the regulators to establish their applicability in the country.
+In addition, the CCPPE disseminates updates to the standards and international developments in the area through printed materials and its website.
 The CCPPE is also a member of the Latin American Accounting Standard Setters Group and participates in the international standard-setting process by providing comments to exposure drafts on a regional level.

 Efforts to adopt IFRS Standards for public interest entities like banks and other financial institutions are strongly encouraged as part of bringing transparency, accountability, and efficiency to national, regional, and global markets.
-The CCPPE should continue its best efforts to advance the SB’s adoption of IFRS as the primary standards adopted for these entities.
+The CCPPE should continue its best efforts to engage with the SB's adoption of IFRS as the primary standards adopted for these entities.

 Current Status: Sustain